Senior-ProjectTeam07/Senior-ProjectTeam07.github.io/index.md

 ## Faculty and External Advisors

 - Instructors: Sara Davis, Vinh Le, Dave Feil-Seifer
-- External Advisors: Dr. Emily Hand - Assistant Professor, Sara Davis - CSE Instructor
+- External Advisors: Dr. Emily Hand, Sara Davis

 ## Project Description

-ComicContours endeavors to democratize the process of caricature creation through the application of advanced machine learning techniques, specifically GANs.
+ComicContours aims to democratize the process of caricature creation through the application of advanced machine learning techniques, specifically GANs.
 By automating the traditionally manual and skill-intensive process of caricature drawing, our project opens up new avenues for artistic expression and digital avatar customization.
 We target a diverse audience ranging from digital art enthusiasts and social media users to professional graphic designers seeking innovative representation methods.

 Our technology stack includes PyCharm IDE and libraries such as NumPy, DLib, OpenCV for facial recognition and augmentation, alongside tkinter, shutil, and PIL for the user interface.
 Security measures are upheld using bcrypt, sqlite3, and email-related libraries to ensure user data protection.

-Stay informed on our progress, including updates on project deliverables, resources, and news, by navigating through our website.
+We are committed to regular updates and you can stay informed on our progress, including updates on project deliverables, resources, and news, by navigating through our website.

 ## Related Resources